szetumer/cloud_levelup_pkg/README.md

 - Observe which features are associated with which attribute/object.

 ## Level 2: More Storage and Understanding Costs
 NOTE: you will start to incur costs with this level!
 If you do not have a free account and do not want to pay anything then you should not go on to this level or subsequent levels.
+We will work to keep your costs low, but explore budgeting and cost alerts.
+Use `pytest <tests> -rA` option to look at your answers.

+- Familiarize yourself with additional commands `az billing account list` and `az billing profile list`.
+- After you create a storage container, the first test will pass.
+(Note, it will fail if you have multiple storage accounts and the first one doesn't have any).
+- You will need to install the costmanagement extension for your cli.
+Now your second test should pass.
+- run the file `costreport` in the `query` folder.